- PoS system of making payments

 Currently, only 2 banks, namely HDFC Bank and ICICI Bank app have the integrated option to use this code, but more banks are coming with this mode of payment.
 For users of other banks follow these steps

-- First of all install BHIM app
+- First of all, install the BHIM app

 - Scan the QR code, present at the store of the merchant